TIME TO READ: 7 MINUTES

 You may have seen the Energy Star rating before, on a game console or an appliance.
 Electronics with the Energy Star use less power, with higher efficiency, and less plastic used in construction.

 IT hardware has Energy Star ratings, too.
 Even high-performance, always-on servers.
-For example, most IBM and Lenovo servers (which we use in our own datacenter).
+For example, most IBM and Lenovo servers have excellent Energy Star ratings (which we use in our own datacenter).

 Check your current servers.
 If they already have Energy Star ratings, you're in good shape.